-Turmeric root, also known as Curcuma, Gauri, Haldi, Indian Saffron, and You Jin, is the rhizome of an herbaceous perennial plant native to India in the same family as Ginger.
-The Rhizome is dried and ground into powder and used topically, medicinally, and for it's strong yellow color in culinary applications.
-Turmeric is most commonly recognized as the ingredient that gives Curry Powder its yellow color.
+Production: Turmeric root, also known as curcuma, Indian saffron, or the “Spice of Life”, is the rhizome of an herbaceous perennial plant native to India, and is in the same family as ginger.
+The rhizome is dried and ground into powder and used in many medicinal and culinary applications.

-Suggested use: Turmeric can be added to curry, stir-fries, rice (for a yellow color), smoothies, juices, teas (delicious turmeric milk: brewed with vanilla, cinnamon, honey and milk), or taken in capsule form.
-It is recommended to consume Turmeric with a source of fat in order to increase absorption of it's health properties as well as with a pinch of black pepper which contains Piperine a natural substance that can boost the bioavailability of curcumin by 2000%. (reference: http://nutritionfacts.org/video/boosting-the-bioavailability-of-curcumin/)
+Common Use: As a spice, turmeric has been a staple in south Asian cuisines and is appreciated for its warm, peppery, and slightly bitter taste and strong yellow color which can be incorporated in a multitude of recipes, including stir-fries, baked goods, smoothies, juices, teas, or taken in capsule form.
+It is recommended to consume Turmeric with a source of fat in order to increase absorption of its health properties as well as with a pinch of black pepper which contains Piperine, a natural substance that can boost the bioavailability of curcumin by 2000%. (reference: http://nutritionfacts.org/video/boosting-the-bioavailability-of-curcumin/)

-Storage: Store in a cool, dark, dry place.
-Refrigeration not required
+Storage: Store in a cool, dry, dark place in an airtight container.
+Refrigeration not required.

 Safety: We recommend that you consult with a qualified healthcare practitioner before using any herbal products, particularly if you are pregnant, nursing, or on any medications.